 Extensive software documentation is available, including Touchstone and CATRADER User Guides, and guides for input data preparation.
 In addition, AIR has recently introduced a new genre of documentation for regions with complex policy conditions or cat pools.
 These "Using the Model" guides explain in detail how to use the AIR models in Touchstone and CATRADER, including any special instructions on importing data and running an analysis.
-Currently available are:
+Currently available are in the United States are: